daos-stack/daos/docs/admin/administration.md

     Full NVMe hot plug capability will be available and supported in DAOS 2.2 release.
     Use is currently intended for testing only and is not supported for production.

-- Rebind a newly added (hot-inserted) SSD from the kernel and bind instead to user-space driver so that the device can be used with DAOS:
+- Unbind a newly added (hot-inserted) SSD from the kernel and bind instead to user-space driver so that the device can be used with DAOS:
 ```bash
 $ dmg storage nvme-rebind --help